top of page

 The VR program is self-paced with three different levels.
 Newbies can start with the “Learning Level,” where they’re guided by step-by-step video tutorials, feedback and guided practice.
 Next, they move on to the “Professional Level,” which mimics the real-life working experience.
 They're challenged to complete the installation tasks without step-by-step instructional handholding, but they're given all the resources they'd have in a real-world installation, including wiring diagrams.
 The final “Expert Level” is a free-play mode where they test mastery by withholding any guidance and applying time pressure with a ticking time-bomb.
 If the installation task isn’t completed in time, the place explodes.
 If they get it done sooner, they can add their names to a leader board.

 Multi-user functionality provides a shared learning space for students and instructors to interact seamlessly and learn with and from each other in the performance environment.
 A small class can meet and learn together.
+The program is multi-player across a vast array of devices.
+Students in a VR headset can interact with instructors from an iPad or PC, for instance.

 The program was launched at a conference with a fast-paced video trailer to rave reviews.